What is Deep Springs?

-See how Deep Springs is described by others at our Publications page.
+See how Deep Springs is described by others at our Media and Publications page.
 The President’s Letter to Potential Applicants also gives a succinct description of our full program.
 Deep Springs has been coeducational since 2018.

 Like the rest of life at Deep Springs, academics is a study in responsibility and cooperation, as well as the course material.
 Classes are small—the average is eight students.
 With such small classes, thorough preparation and class participation are essential and expected.

 There are no majors.
 Most students take two to three classes per semester, choosing from offerings in the humanities, social sciences, natural sciences and the arts.
 Many classes are discussion-based.
 A sample of recent course offerings include Conservation Science, Aristotle’s Ethics, Painting, Mathematics in Political Life, The Modern Essay, Race and Education, Magical Realism, War and Peace in the Congo, and The Poetry of Emily Dickinson.